Apply for Financial Aid for 2015-2016

 - Your SFS Student ID number with instructions on how to log in to your MyFinaid account which you will receive via email.

-New Students for 2014-15: OSFS will begin sending the SFS Stduent ID emails to incoming students in mid-December 2013.
-If by mid-January 2014 you have not received this email and have completed the Admissions application process via SOPHAS, please contact OSFS.
+New Applicants for 2015-16: OSFS will begin sending the SFS Student ID emails to applicants in early January 2015.
+If by the end of January 2015 you have not received this email and have completed the Admissions application process via SOPHAS, please contact OSFS.

-- The Supplemental Instructions for the 2014-15 online HSPH Financial Aid application - These instructions are not yet available but will be posted here in early to mid-December 2013.
+- The Supplemental Instructions for the 2015-16 online HSPH Financial Aid application are not yet available.

-Domestic students (U.S. Citizens and Eligible Non-Citizens) will also be required to complete the 2014-15 Free Application for Federal Student Aid (FAFSA)
+Domestic students (U.S. Citizens and Eligible Non-Citizens) are also required to complete the 2015-16 Free Application for Federal Student Aid (FAFSA)

-- ALL students should file the FAFSA no later than February 10, 2014, to ensure the FAFSA completion date meets the priority deadline.
+- ALL new applicants should file the FAFSA no later than February 9, 2015, to ensure the FAFSA completion date meets the priority deadline.

 - The on-line FAFSA application is available at http://www.fafsa.gov/.